IT4063-Spring2025/eda-assignment-BeccaCordray/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- How to create and customize diagrams representing data

 **I struggled with:** (repeat as needed)
-- .
+- In the beginning, I struggled with getting the scatter plots of multiple data sets into just one plot, however I was able to navigate this to successfully combine the data into one graph

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- Nothing so far!

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [3] hours.
+It is a bit long for one assignment but there were a few parts that I had to do research on, but having co-pilot to explain issues definitely helps a lot.

 **How often did you have to check the solution to the problem?
 How do you feel about that?**
+I didnt see any solutions for this assignment.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- I would do everything the same.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- I mainly used the resources included in the assignment as well as co-pilot to help explain the errors I was getting without having it directly fix it for me.

 **I received help from the following people:** (repeat as needed)
-- .
+- Nobody

 ---
 ## Copyrights and License